davidfrisch/cw_data_eng_2/docs/setup_guide.md

 ### Note

-⚠️ It will take approximately XX minutes to complete the setup.
+⚠️ It will take approximately 10~20 minutes to complete the setup.

 💡 Monitor the progress of the Ansible script using: